PublicI/us-polling-places/data/Rhode_Island/README.md

 ### Source

-State-wide polling place data for 2012-2018 general elections were acquired from the Pennsylvania Secretary of State through a public records request.
+State-wide polling place data for 2012-2018 general elections were acquired from the Rhode Island Secretary of State through a public records request.